meet242005/BioMeter-Charts/README.md

 https://framagit.org/Brouillon/myBiometer

 ## What did I modified?
--Simplified the homepage
+-LATEST: Created a Windows Executable software of the web app using Electron .js -Simplified the homepage
 -Translated the website to English from French changing all required string values
 -Added Ability to insert custom watermark